 Joey Navinski says, "She put her tongue in his mouth"

-Dicky Faulkner's got a switchblade and some goose neck risers
+Dicky Faulkner's got a switchblade and some goose

 That eucalyptus is a hunchback, there's a wind up from the south